Hingham District Court Criminal Defense Lawyer

 Hingham District Court is located at 28 George Washington Boulevard, Hingham.
 It handles criminal cases for Plymouth County’s northern coastal and suburban belt.
 The Plymouth County District Attorney’s Office prosecutes all cases.

 A dismissal here can come from the prosecutor or from a specific legal ground raised by the defense, such as a lack of probable cause or a denied clerk-magistrate hearing.
-Our page on how criminal cases get dismissed in Massachusetts lays out each path.
+The firm’s page on how criminal cases get dismissed in Massachusetts lays out each path.

 Jurisdiction